Tina-otoge/pip-improved/README.md

 ## Rationale

-When you work on Python projects, you often find yourself creating virtual environments yourself, and having to manually activate them or install dependencies in them.
+When you work on Python projects, you often find yourself creating virtual environments, and having to manually activate them or install dependencies in them.

 This is not something you typically do with other languages, where the package manager is smart enough to know if you meant to install packages at the user